Kayli/logspub/philosophy/logic-fallacies.md

 # logical fallacies and related info

+- logical fallacy definition
+  - specific type of error in reasoning that occur in arguments
+  - flaws in the structure of an argument that render it invalid or unsound

 - sunk cost
   - escalation of commitment, irrational escalation, or sunk cost fallacy, where people justify increased investment in a decision, based on the cumulative prior investment, despite new evidence suggesting that the decision was probably wrong